To view this document in a consolidated PDF format, click here.

 4. Employment and Licensing

+We seek the elimination of protectionist occupation licensing and mandatory certification laws, which prevent individuals from working in whatever trade they wish.
 We advocate privatizing the current government licensing bureaucracies, removing their monopoly status, and letting them compete in the free market.

-5. Welfare, Poverty and Unemployment
+5. Welfare, Poverty, and Unemployment

 6. Unions and Collective Bargaining

-7. Business
+8. Business

 We advocate freedom and responsibility for all with special interest laws for none.
 Therefore we call for the repeal of all laws which help or hinder business, such as corporation laws, corporate limited liability laws, corporation taxation, tariffs, quotas, anti-trust laws, bankruptcy laws, and all similar laws.